bassmanitram/actions-for-nautilus/README.md

 Thanks and apologies, Christoforos.

 The JSON Schema-based editor [JSON-Editor](https://github.com/json-editor/json-editor) is an amazing find!
-The configurator is, in effect, an instance of that editor with a few tweaks to make it it bit more natural for this use case!
+The configurator is, in effect, an instance of that editor with a few tweaks to make it look and feel a bit more natural for this use case!

+The embedded JSON source editor is the [ACE source editor](https://ace.c9.io/) - another amazing project which was so easy to embed that one wonders why JSON-Editor doesn't use that for its own JSON source editing feature - I feel a PR coming on :).

-So, a BIG shout-out to that project!
+So, a BIG shout-out to those two projects!